Rules, Policies and Procedures 2022-2023

 Lost and Found

-Lost and found items are stored near the cafeteria.
+Lost and found items are stored in a bin in the front hallway.
 Please label your child’s clothing and other belongings.
 Items not claimed at the end of each month will be donated to charity.

 The state of Utah utilizes the program called Children’s Health Insurance Program (CHIP).
 Information about CHIP is available at the office, from the school psychologist/social worker, or by calling 1-888-222-2542.